jamesAhrens/vgtc.org/src/content/visualization-technical-awards.md

   - ['awards', '/about-us/vgtc-awards']
 ---

 The IEEE VGTC Technical Awards program recognizes individuals who have made a significant contribution to the community through their research.
-The VGTC Technical Awards chair for <a href="http://vgtc.org/content/virtual-and-augmented-reality-technical-awards">Virtual and Augmented Reality</a>&nbsp;is Arie Kaufman.
+The VGTC Technical Awards chair for <a href="http://vgtc.org/content/virtual-and-augmented-reality-technical-awards">Virtual and Augmented Reality</a>&nbsp;is Henry Fuchs.
 VGTC members may nominate individuals by contacting him at <a href="mailto:vgtc-vr-awards@vgtc.org">vgtc-vr-awards@vgtc.org</a>.
-The VGTC Technical Awards chair for Visualization is Lawrence (Larry) Rosenblum.
-VGTC members may nominate individuals by contacting him at <a href="mailto:vgtc-vis-awards@vgtc.org">vgtc-vis-awards@vgtc.org.</a>
+The VGTC Technical Awards chair for Visualization is Holly Rushmeier.
+VGTC members may nominate individuals by contacting her at <a href="mailto:vgtc-vis-awards@vgtc.org">vgtc-vis-awards@vgtc.org.</a>

 *2015*
 Career: <a href="http://vgtc.org/sites/vgtc.org/attachments/awards/vis_career15.pdf" target="_blank">Markus Gross</a>